Robinlovelace/cyclemon/README.md

 </div>

+The main destinations of interest were schools and leisure centres.
+These can be obtained from OpenStreetMap with the tags (key-value pairs) `amenity=school` and `leisure=sports_centre`.

-We tested two approaches to define the ‘area of interest’: a simple buffer and a three-stage buffering process, as illustrated in Figure
+Other than destinations of interest, the other key input was the boundary of the region responsible for the transport system in the local area.
+We tested two approaches to define the ‘area of interest’ defining the area within which routes were calculated: a simple buffer and a three-stage buffering process, as illustrated in Figure
 <a href="#fig:buffers">2.2</a>.
 The simple buffer approach involved
-creating polygon with borders a fixed distance (10 km in the first instance) around the destination (in this case the parishes of Chepstown and Abergavenny).
+creating polygon with borders a fixed distance (5 km in the first instance) around the destination (in this case the parishes of Chepstown and Abergavenny).
 Model run times (and visualisation load times in interactive maps) depend on the amount of data served, creating an